-1. Connect your internet browser to the KVM web interface by typing in the KVM server's IP address (e.g., http://10.0.0.0) in the browser's address (URL) field.
+1. Connect your internet browser to the KVM/net web interface by typing in the KVM/net server's IP address (e.g., http://10.0.0.0) in the browser's address (URL) field.

-To determine the IP address of your KVM, switch on the KVM connected to the Ethernet where there is a DHCP server.
-When you inquire, based on the MAC address (the 12-digit hexadecimal number located at the bottom of the KVM unit), the server will provide the appropriate IP address.
+To determine the IP address of your KVM/net, switch on the KVM/net connected to the Ethernet where there is a DHCP server.
+When you inquire, based on the MAC address (the 12-digit hexadecimal number located at the bottom of the KVM/net unit), the server will provide the appropriate IP address.

-If there is no DHCP server, use the default static IP address that is preconfigured in the KVM: 192.168.160.10.
+If there is no DHCP server, use the default static IP address that is preconfigured in the KVM/net: 192.168.160.10.

-See the section on Determining the IP Address, Chapter 2: KVM Installation, for more detailed information.
+See the section on Determining the IP Address, Chapter 2: KVM/net Installation, for more details.

-The system brings up the AlterPath KVM Login page:
+The system brings up the AlterPath KVM/net Login page:

-Log in as admin and type in the password: cyclades The system brings up the KVM web management page.
+Log in as admin and type in the password: cyclades The system brings up the KVM/net web management page.
 If another administrator is using the system, the following message appears: